upendra-k14/OJ_DOCS/docs/installation.md

 $system_path = '/home/mohammad/secret/system';
 $application_folder = '/home/mohammad/secret/application';
 ```
-* 3. Create a MySql or PostgreSql database for Sharif Judge.
+* 3. Create a MySql or PostgreSql database for OJ.
 Do not install any database connection package for C/C++, Java or Python.
 * 4. Set database connection settings in file `application/config/database.php`.
 You can use a prefix for your table names.
 ```php
 /*  Enter database connection settings here:  */